saularraffi/Tech-Interview-Notes/README.md

         getNodeCountHelper(root.right, treeInfo)
     ```

-- another example of using a class to manage data during a recursive algorithm
+- Another example of using a class to manage data during a recursive algorithm
-    - this is from the ```Height Balanced Binary Tree``` problem from AlgoExpert, in which you must return true if the input tree is balanced and false if it is not
+    - This is from the ```Height Balanced Binary Tree``` problem from AlgoExpert, in which you must return true if the input tree is balanced and false if it is not
     ```python
     class TreeInfo:
         def __init__(self, height, isBalanced):